Program of Study

 Honors students typically take a partial load of honors-level courses in a given semester.
 Because many honors classes take the place of the college-wide required courses, our first-year and second-year students tend to enroll in more honors-level courses than they will in later semesters, when they concentrate on courses within their majors.

 To be considered an honors student, one must maintain a 3.2+ GPA each semester, as well as complete the required program courses and take (at least) one honors elective each semester until honors program elective requirements have been met.
-Students who do not achieve as such may be dismissed from the program.
+Students who are unable to meet these requirements may be dismissed from the program.